🗓️ Itinerary Guide · Updated April 2026 · ★★★★★ 4.9/5 · 🇦🇺 Local-Built Since 2008

 2:30 PM

-Brisbane has one of Australia's best urban art scenes — concentrated in Fortitude Valley along Ann Street, James Street, and McLachlan Street.
+Walk through Queen Street Mall for major Australian retail and the heritage architecture of the CBD core, then head north to Fortitude Valley — Brisbane has one of Australia's best urban art scenes, concentrated along Ann Street, James Street, and McLachlan Street.
 James Street is also Brisbane's best independent shopping precinct: local designers, excellent coffee, and a pace that feels nothing like the CBD six blocks south.
-New Farm Park is a 10-minute walk and is extraordinary during jacaranda season (October–November).
+New Farm Park is a 10-minute walk and is extraordinary during jacaranda season (October–November) when the canopy turns brilliant purple.

 5:00 PM